 Types of Century Plants

-- ‘Marginata’: Also sometimes known as a variegated century plant, this variety has cream-to-yellow stripes along each side of the leaves, providing visual interest.
+- ‘Marginata’: Also sometimes known as a variegated century plant, this variety has cream-to-yellow margins along each side of the leaves, providing visual interest.

-- ‘Mediopicta alba’: A slightly smaller cultivar variety, ‘Mediopicta alba’ features gray-green leaf margins with a single center stripe of cream or yellow.
-It typically matures to a height of 3 to 4 feet, with a 4- to 6-foot spread.
+- ‘Mediopicta alba’: A slightly smaller cultivar variety, ‘Mediopicta alba’ features gray-green leaf margins with a single central stripe of creamy-white.
+It typically matures to a height of three to four feet, with a four- to six-foot spread.

-- ‘Mediopicta aurea’: Similar to other mediopicta varieties of Agave americana, this cultivar matures to a smaller size and features variegated leaves.
+- ‘Mediopicta aurea’: Similar to other mediopicta varieties of Agave americana, this cultivar matures to a smaller size at six feet tall and wide.
+It features variegated leaves with a bright yellow central stripe.
 It is generally also considered to fare better in light shade than some other agave varieties.

 Propagating Century Plants

 Like other agave species, century plants are most easily propagated from offsets.
 Also known as pups, these clones of the parent plant can easily be separated and planted independently.
-You won’t need many tools, since the pups can simply be pulled away by hand in most cases.
-However, a small trowel may be useful and gloves will protect your hands from the spines of the parent plant.
+You won’t need many tools, because you can pull away the pups from the parent plant by hand in most cases.
+However, a small trowel can be useful and gloves will protect your hands from the spines of the parent plant.
 You will want to have a container or garden site ready with well-draining soil.
-Then, follow these steps to propagate a century plant.
+Then, follow these steps to propagate:

-- After protecting your hands and arms, locate a pup at the base of the mother plant.
-In some cases, there may be a few pups growing close together.
+- After protecting your hands and arms, locate a pup at the base of the parent plant.
+In some cases, there can be a few pups growing close together.
 Use the trowel to gently loosen and separate the pups.

-- Grasp the pup at the base and wiggle it loose from the mother plant and soil.
-If necessary, use the trowel to separate the plant from the dirt and roots attached to the mother plant.
-Leave a portion of the stem that connected to the offset to the original plant, along with the pup’s root bundle.
+- Grasp the pup at the base and wiggle it loose from the parent plant and soil.
+If necessary, use the trowel to separate the plant from the soil and roots attached to the parent plant.
+Leave a portion of the stem that connected to the offset to the parent, along with the pup’s root bundle.
 A bare base on the pup will be a challenging start to generating root growth.

 - Pups can be planted directly in the ground or in a container.
 In both instances, be sure to use well-draining soil.